turingschool/career-development-curriculum/module_three/job_search_strategies.md

 Reminder: Update Huntr in every step of the process.

+**Facilitator #1:** Using slides #14-20, go through the following:

 ### Where to Begin: Finding Opportunities

-**Slides #14-17:**
+**Slide #14:**
+How can you use these sites listed here to find opportunities?

 **Note to Facilitator #2:** Instruct students to open this markdown to start looking through all of the many resources available to them.

-Say: "How can you use these sites listed here to find opportunities?
+**Slide #15:**

-* 1. **Search by companies.** You can narrow down companies who are doing the kind of work you want to do.
+**Facilitator shares:** You can narrow down companies who are doing the kind of work you want to do.
 Compare them and track them on Owler.
 Follow them on LinkedIn.
-* 2. **Search by listings.** Use some of the many resources listed here on the markdown to find job postings.
-Be sure to narrow the searches to entry level/junior developers and include the technologies you're most familiar with to find targeted listings.
-However, don't limit yourself either.
-Read through all the postings to see what
-* 3.

 #### Search by...company
 * [Listing of Colorado Tech Companies](https://bizwest.com/colorado-tech-2017/?member=guest)